Meet the Team

 Pacific Coast and Central Valley

-As an Avian Ecologist for Point Blue, my work involves researching birds in the riparian ecosystems of California's Central Valley and training the next generation of field biologists at the Palomarin Field Station in the Point Reyes National Seashore.
+As an Avian Ecologist for Point Blue, my work involves researching birds in the riparian ecosystems of coastal California and training the next generation of field biologists at the Palomarin Field Station in the Point Reyes National Seashore.

 Over the years I've led field crews studying Least Bell's Vireos along the San Joaquin River, wintering songbirds in the Central Valley, Western Yellow-billed Cuckoos along the Sacramento River, and banding interns at the Palomarin Field Station.
 From this work I've been able to co-author scientific papers and present our findings at scientific conferences.

-I generally spend my summers somewhere in the Central Valley and the rest of the year working out of the Palomarin Field Station.
+I generally work out of the Palomarin Field Station, but during the breeding season am often out in the field conducting point counts.
 When I'm not working you might find me surfing, camping, or birding.

 Least Bell's Vireo breeding records in the Central Valley following decades of extirpation